Makutano Junction

-Makutano Junction is a Kenyan soap opera that premiered in 2006.
+Makutano Junction is a Kenyan soap opera that premiered in 2007.
 It captures different themes that affect the normal African society.
-The main contemporary issues that are mostly stressed in the drama are, corruption, education, early marriages, Female Genital Mutilation and pregnancies, HIV/AIDS, human rights, social justice, values, and perceptions, conflict resolution.
-The story is set on a fictional village named Makutano and has an ensemble cast.
+The main contemporary issues that are mostly stressed in the drama are corruption, education, early marriages, female genital mutilation and pregnancies, HIV/AIDS, human rights, social justice, values and perceptions, and conflict resolution.
+The story is set in a fictional village named Makutano and has an ensemble cast.

 Production

 Production crew

 The show is produced by David Campbell and Naomi Kamau.
-The series has had different directors and writers who dedicate to different episodes and seasons.
+The TV show has had different directors and writers who dedicate themselves to different episodes and seasons.
 The first director was Andrew Gosling.
 Shani Grewal directed 39 episodes of the show.
 Mary Migui, Salome Kinyanjui and Omfwoko Aswani were also directors at some point in the television series.
 Philip Luswata, also playing a main role in the teledrama, is the primary scriptwriter.
 Other writers were Morrison Mwadulo, Natasha Likimani, Charles Ouda, Damaris Irungu, Patrick Serro and Wanjiru Kairu.
-Official production of this television series was started in 2005.
+Official production of this television series was started in 2006.

 Filming

 The first nine seasons were shot in standard and were framed at 4:3 aspect ratio.
 Subsequent seasons have had 16:9 widescreen.
 Each season is set to have 13 episodes each.
-The first season was released in the same year and issues such as Human Rights, Social Justice, Values and Perceptions, Conflict Resolution, Sustainable Development, interdependency among more were showcased.
+The first season was released in the same year, and issues such as human rights, social justice, values and perceptions, conflict resolution, sustainable development, and interdependency, among others, were showcased.

-In series two of Makutano, Living with HIV/AIDS social justice were the key issues.
+In series two of Makutano, living with HIV/AIDS social justice were the key issues.

-In the third season, human rights, diversity values and perceptions were the key issues that were put into play.
-The fourth season—that ran for the usual 13-episode run—had all the previous themes combined one key issue that was included women leadership and the challenges they face.
-This made Regina Rè as the central character of the season.
+In the third season, human rights, diversity values, and perceptions were the key issues that were put into play.
+The fourth season—which ran for the usual 13-episode run—had all the previous themes combined with one key issue that was included women leadership and the challenges they face.
+This made Regina Rè the central character of the season.
 Down to the thirteenth season, women banking had its fly as it encouraged women to consider saving their money for financial security.
-The 2015-2016 season will cover the topics: tracking education for children, improving education in schools through teacher and parent participation, women's empowerment and agribusiness entrepreneurship.
-The season will premiere on 14 October 2015 at Citizen TV.
+The 2015-2016 season will cover the topics of tracking education for children, improving education in schools through teacher and parent participation, women's empowerment, and agribusiness entrepreneurship.